 Daniel’s route into science has taken him through study at Juniata College in Huntingdon, Pennsylvania, Lock Haven University, and a period in full-time industry employment before his PhD completion at the University of Illinois at Urbana-Champaign.
 During his PhD, Daniel undertook several of the first in-depth analyses of how these submerged fungal communities are distributed between habitat as well as how they differ from each other.

-As a Schmidt Science Fellow, Daniel aims to develop his understanding of ecological toxicology with the Gunsch Lab at Duke University.
+As a Schmidt Science Fellow, Daniel developed his understanding of ecological toxicology with the Gunsch Lab at Duke University.
 He hopes to first gain a better understanding of how pollutants can move within aquatic ecosystems, then plans to evaluate how different classes of pollutants affect peatland, stream, and marsh that are home to a rich variety of fungal species.
 By combining his background in mycology with new research skills, Daniel hopes to provide a greater understanding of how these fungal communities are affected by environmental pollutants.
+He now continues his work as a postdoc at the University of Illinois Urbana-Champaign.